Baby Boomers Recognition Day - August 17

 Baby Boomers Recognition Day

-• lived through the assassination of US president John F. Kennedy and Bobby Kennedy;
+• Lived through the assassinations of President John F. Kennedy and Senator Robert F. Kennedy;

-When is Baby Boomers Recognition Day celebrated in 2024?
+When is Baby Boomers Recognition Day in 2025?

 Baby Boomers Recognition Day is observed on August 17 each year.